 Immune Support Smoothie

-1 x serve of cod liver oil (suitable for your childs age/weight as specified on the product)
+1 x serving of cod liver oil (suitable for your child's age/weight as specified on the product)

 2 x teaspoon of chia seeds or hemp seeds